aryagokh/Triluxo_Technologies_Task/README.md

 It scrapes course data from Brainlox, stores it in a vector database, and provides intelligent responses via a Flask RESTful API.

 ### 📌 Features
-✅ Scrapes course data from Brainlox using LangChain WebBaseLoader.
+✅ Scrapes course data from Brainlox using LangChain WebBaseLoader.<br>
-✅ Generates embeddings using Hugging Face Sentence Transformers.
+✅ Generates embeddings using Hugging Face Sentence Transformers.<br>
-✅ Stores embeddings in FAISS, enabling fast similarity search.
+✅ Stores embeddings in FAISS, enabling fast similarity search.<br>
-✅ Builds a Flask RESTful API to handle user queries.
+✅ Builds a Flask RESTful API to handle user queries.<br>
-✅ Uses Groq API to generate intelligent chatbot responses.
+✅ Uses Groq API to generate intelligent chatbot responses.<br>

 ### 🚀 Installation & Setup
 #### 1. Clone the Repository